Better-HPC/auto-rest/docs/getting_started/production.md

 !!! example "Example: Nginx CORS Configuration"

     The configuration below demonstrates a basic CORS policy using the `add_header` directive.
-    This setup allows requests from any origin (`Access-Control-Allow-Origin: '*'`) and limits the supported HTTP methods.
+    This setup allows requests from any origin (`Access-Control-Allow-Origin: '*'`) and limits the supported HTTP methods to those explicitly listed.

     ```nginx
     server {